AppDaemon APIs

 duration

-when listening for an entire device type rather than a specific entity, or for all state changes, you may get unpredictable results, so it is recommended that this parameter is only used in conjunction with the state of specific entities.timeout (int, optional) – If
+when listening for an entire device type rather than a specific entity, or for all state changes, you may get unpredictable results, so it is recommended that this parameter is only used in conjunction with the state of specific entities.attribute (str, optional) – Optional name of an attribute to use for the new/old checks.
+If not specified, the default behavior is to use the value of

-It enables the countdown for a delay parameter to start at the time, if given.
+If given, it enables the countdown for a delay parameter to start at the time.
 If the

 duration